nickroberts/scaley/readme.md

 This is just a quick little test of Electron and its native usb integrations with a scale.

-_Note: the scale needs to be the PB usb scale with vendorId 3471 and productId 512._
+_Note: the scale needs to be the PB usb scale with vendorId 3471 and productId 512.
+You also need to be connected to the internet to use it, since some dependencies are loaded via cdn._

 ## Setup development environment